hedgehogV/HT1621-lcd/README.md

 APIs rewritten in 2018 to follow the LiquidCrystal format by [valerio\new] (https://github.com/5N44P).

 Refactored.
-Removed dependency on any MCU hardware by Viacheslav Balandin https://github.com/hedgehogV/HT1621-lcd
+Removed dependency on any MCU hardware.
+Added SPI support by Viacheslav Balandin https://github.com/hedgehogV/HT1621-lcd